Skip to main content

 Though optional, we strongly recommend students fill out the essay section of the scholarship application to be considered for all possible scholarships, since we often use the essays to identify which students fit the criteria for these scholarships.
 We also use information collected in the Geographical Information and the Descendant sections to award these scholarships, so we recommend filling out those sections as well.

 • Need-based scholarships are awarded based primarily on financial need but with academic performance as a component for consideration.
 Scholarships are typically awarded for 1/2 or full Latter-day Saint tuition.
-Need-based scholarships require completion of the FAFSA each year by January 20th for the upcoming academic year.
-(Note: For the 2024-2025 only, the deadline to submit the FAFSA for scholarship consideration has been extended to March 22, 2024.
-The deadline to submit the scholarship application, however, did not change.
-It was December 15, 2023).
+Need-based scholarships require completion of the FAFSA each year by January 20 for the upcoming academic year.

 Though optional, we also strongly recommend completing the essay section of the scholarship application to be considered for all possible scholarships based on your circumstances.

 • Departmental scholarships are awarded directly through the department.
-Most departments don't offer scholarships to entering freshmen; however, you can check to see if your department does award scholarships to freshmen by contacting the department directly or reviewing the Departmental Scholarships page.
+Most departments do not offer scholarships to new freshman; however, you can check to see if your department does award scholarships to new freshman by contacting the department directly or reviewing the Departmental Scholarships page.